List of Coronation Street characters introduced in 2012: Mandy Kamara

 Over lunch in the flat, Lloyd and Jenna start to bond, but they're startled when Mandy calls round looking for Jenna.
 Refusing to see her mother, Jenna hides in the bedroom and makes Lloyd promise not to let on that he's seen her.
 Upon spotting Jenna's coat, Mandy realises that Lloyd is hiding her.
 Jenna has no choice but to reveal herself.
 Mandy's angry with Lloyd for lying to her and secretly meeting up with his daughter.
 Jenna tells Mandy that she's a rotten mother and slams out of the flat.
 Lloyd feels terrible.
 Mandy arrives at Street Cars dragging a suitcase.
-She explains to Lloyd that she intends to return home to Nottingham as it's clear that Jenna doesn't want her around anymore.
+She explains to Lloyd that she intends to return home to Nottingham as it is clear that Jenna doesn't want her around anymore.
 Lloyd persuades Mandy to delay her return to Nottingham and move into his spare room for a few days and try to make it up with Jenna.
 Lloyd orchestrates a meeting between Mandy and Jenna, but Jenna is hostile and appalled when she discovers that Mandy's planning to live with Lloyd for a while.
 She accuses them of carrying on where they left off and leaves disgusted.